 5. Work a Job During College

-As you can see, there are plenty of ways to pay to study abroad in college, especially when you plan ahead.
+There are plenty of ways to pay for your study abroad semester, especially when you plan ahead.
 So don’t let your worries about paying for the program hold you back from studying abroad!